 2. Pucked Up (Pucked)

 Pucked Up is the second book in the series, and it’s a sports romance with a hero’s POV.
-The first one you can read as a standalone if you want.
+You can read the first one as a standalone if you want.
 The story revolves around hockey player Miller, who is Violet’s stepbrother.
 He’s trying to date Sunny, who is Alex’s younger sister.
 So he’s trying to visit her, but he misses his flight.
 There’s all this drama with funny pictures, and the exciting thing about Buck is he has dyslexia.

 Author: Helena Hunting